 The notion of a female recession piqued my interest last week when I learned the Women Tech Council was hosting a virtual summit on the topic recently, focusing on the impact on Women in Tech.
 I knew women’s progress in computer science had been slow, but I'd assumed things were getting better over time, despite the impact of the global Coronavirus pandemic.

 Instead, speakers at the summit opened my eyes to an unpleasant truth.
 I was wrong.
-The pandemic has only amplified inequality, meaning that the inequalities women in tech face, like the gender pay gap and underrepresentation, have only gotten worse (see below diagram).
+The pandemic has only amplified inequality.

 Overall, women's labor force participation is at a 33-year low in the United States, and women in STEM may be among the hardest hit.